-As a Citizen Diplomat, you are making a commitment to peacemaking and education in your community and providing a needed service in the international community, i.e. supporting the work of our international host organization, building the specific service project installation, bringing community dialogue.
-Our hosts agree that our personal presence, the friendships we will forge, the commitment and caring that our coming all the way to their often neglected communities shows, has value much greater than merely sending money.
+As a Citizen Diplomat, you are making a commitment to peacemaking and education in your community and providing a needed service in the international community, i.e. supporting the work of our international host organization, building the specific service project installation and encouraging community dialogue.
+Our hosts agree that our personal presence, the friendships we will forge and the commitment and caring we show by coming all the way to their often-neglected communities has value that is much greater than merely sending money.

 This Journey to India takes courage, commitment, time and energy.
 This is nothing like a vacation or pleasure trip!
 Remember that you will be doing important work on behalf of those who cannot go themselves.
 By offering others a chance to support you, in a way that is personally meaningful to them, you give them the opportunity to feel the satisfaction of making a difference in the world.
-Once you show them the passion you feel for being a delegate and the results our journey can accomplish, they will be inspired to be a part of the experience
+Once you show them the passion you feel for being a delegate and the results our journey can accomplish, they will be inspired to be a part of the experience.

 Part of the commitment of being a delegate is the creation of a communication plan.
-For example, you may offer to speak to local groups to share what you learn; write an article for the local newspaper; present a workshop on India, girls and women, upon your return.
-As mentioned, a substantial part of the program fees covers the costs for our international delegates, hosting the

-Town Halls, and the construction of the service project.
-In your presentations or letters, express your motivation and how the support of your community of friends is needed - and how such mutuality and support is in fact the foundation of global citizenship and peacemaking in our interdependent world.
+For example, upon your return you may offer to speak to local groups to share what you have learned; write an article for the local newspaper; or present a workshop on India and the girls and women there.
+As mentioned, a substantial part of the program fees covers the costs for our international delegates, hosting the Town Halls and the construction of the service project.
+In your presentations or letters, express your motivation and how the support of your community or friends is needed - and how such mutuality and support is in fact the foundation of global citizenship and peacemaking in our interdependent world.